EbookFoundation/thoth-wiki/Thoth_Works.md

 Integer determining the order in which contributions are listed, start with `1`.

 Once a Contribution has been entered, you can also add one or more institutional Affiliations per Contrubition.
 As with Funders (see below) Affiliations are drawn from the [[Institutions|Thoth_Institutions]] table.
 Search for the Institution affiliated with the Contribution, to which you can also add a Position and Affiliation Ordinal, which determines the order in which the affiliations are listed.

+### Institution
+The [[Institution|Thoth_Institutions]] affiliated with the contributor at the moment of contribution.
+Seach for the institution in the search bar and select it.

+#### Position
+Optionally, add the position of the Contributor at the Institution at the moment of contribution

+#### Affiliation Ordinal
+Integer determining the order in which affiliations are listed, start with `1`.

 ## Publications